vinaykanth-s/vinaykanth-s/README.md

 # Vinay Kanth

 👋 Hi, I'm Vinay Kanth.
-I am a Software Engineer at Venuesavvy Services, working on [AskAdmissions.ai](https://www.askadmissions.ai) project.
-I have implemented its dashboard application completely from scratch using JavaScript, React, MobX.
+I am a Frontend Engineer at Venuesavvy Services, working on [AskAdmissions.ai](https://www.askadmissions.ai) project.
+I have implemented its dashboard application completely from scratch using JavaScript, React, MobX & Material UI.

 ## About Me

-- 🌱 I am in the process of learning how to develop fullstack web applications using the MERN stack.
+- 🌱 I am learning Testing JavaScript by [Kent C Dodds](https://testingjavascript.com/)
-- 🤔 What I want to learn next: TypeScript & Testing JavaScript by [Kent C Dodds](https://testingjavascript.com/)
+- 🤔 What I want to learn next: TypeScript
 - 📫 How to reach me: `hi@vinaykanth.com`

 ## 🔧 Tools I Like To Use